 About Brazos Bend State Park In Needville, Texas

-Brazos Bend State Park is 5,000 acres, one of the state’s largest parks.
+Brazos Bend State Park is 5,000 acres, one of the largest state parks in Texas.
 It includes bottomland and upland coastal prairie just southwest of the rapidly expanding Houston metro area.
 It is only 45 minutes from downtown Houston, so it makes a convenient getaway for Houston area residents.
 Google maps says the shortest fastest route is via State Hwy 288 S and FM 1462 W/W Farm to Market 1462 and it takes about 51 minutes under normal traffic conditions.
 So at less than an hour drive from Houston is a beautiful park with so many areas of the park to explore that you can go back time and again.

 It is truly an outstanding park.
 On a State level it ranks in size, miles of trail, variety of wildlife habitat and photography opportunity, as well as having a Nature Center staffed by 140 volunteers and 2 TPWD Park Naturalists.
 It has the George Observatory located in the middle of the park with one of the largest telescopes available to the public in the US.
 The wealth of group facilities (Dining Hall, Shelters, Pavilions and Youth Group Campsites, as well as a sizable Amphitheater) makes this park very attractive for Family Reunions and other family oriented gatherings.

 Brazos Bend State Park Map

 Here are 17 fun ideas for what you and your family can do at Brazos Bend State Park.
 There are so many fun things to do with kids at Brazos Bend and it is so good for them to spend time outdoors.

 The Brazos Bend State Park Campground offers camping sites for RV’s and Tents.
 You can use sites with electric and water for $20 or $25 a night.
 Or you can use walk-in sites with a fire ring but without electric and water for $12.00 a night.
 It is recommended that you make reservations.
 Here are some great tips for how to go camping.